sbgn/sbgn/docs/sbgn_bricks.md

 # SBGN bricks

-SBGN bricks are defined as the recurring biological paterns reflected in the SBGN languages: metabolic reaction, catalysis, inhibition, protein phosphorylation, complex formation, transcription, translation  etc. (Junker et al., 2012, <a href="https://dx.doi.org/10.1016/j.tibtech.2012.08.003">doi:10.1016/j.tibtech.2012.08.003</a>).
+<p>SBGN bricks are defined as the recurring biological paterns reflected in the SBGN languages: metabolic reaction, catalysis, inhibition, protein phosphorylation, complex formation, transcription, translation  etc. (Junker et al., 2012, <a href="https://dx.doi.org/10.1016/j.tibtech.2012.08.003">doi:10.1016/j.tibtech.2012.08.003</a>).
 SBGN bricks present a tamplate-based approach that allows to simplify learning SBGN and to start applying the standard without necesserily being familiar with all the specifications.
-The <a href="http://sbgnbricks.sourceforge.net/sbgnbricks_dictionary.html">dictionary of SBGN bricks</a> aligns biological concepts with their graphical expressions in SBGN languages.
+The <a href="http://sbgnbricks.sourceforge.net/sbgnbricks_dictionary.html">dictionary of SBGN bricks</a> aligns biological concepts with their graphical expressions in SBGN languages.</p>

+<p>For each SBGN brick we provide a downloadable SBGN-ML file, and the diagram can be opened online in Newt Editor.

 ## Process Description